hindman/short-con/README.md

 len(PIECES)          # 6
 'queen' in PIECES    # True

-# Supported if the attribute names do not conflict with the method names:
+# Supported if the attribute names do not conflict with the method names.
 PIECES.keys()        # ('king', 'queen', 'rook', 'bishop', 'knight', 'pawn') PIECES.values()      # (0, 9, 5, 3, 3, 1)
 PIECES.get('rook')   # 5